Antipodean Resistance

-Antipodean Resistance (AR) is an Australian neo-Nazi hate group.
+Antipodean Resistance (AR) is an Australian neo-Nazi and militant accelerationist hate group.
 The group, formed in October 2016, uses the slogan "We're the Hitlers you've been waiting for" and makes use of Nazi symbols such as the swastika and the Nazi salute.
 AR's logo features the Black Sun and Totenkopf (death's head) with an Akubra hat, a laurel wreath and a swastika.

 Antipodean Resistance promotes and incites hatred and violence, distributing racist, homophobic and antisemitic posters and propaganda.
 In 2018, its website was shut down by its hosting provider.
 ASIO, Australia's national security agency, has been monitoring the group since at least 2017.

 History

-Antipodean Resistance (AR) was formed on the now-defunct Iron March website, which was a far-right website describing itself as a fascist social network, and which appears to have been home to many white supremacists, neo-Nazis and other right-wing extremists.
+Antipodean Resistance (AR) was formed on the now-defunct Iron March forum, which was a far-right forum describing itself as a fascist social network, and which appears to have been home to many white supremacists, neo-Nazis and other right-wing extremists.
 Members of the website formed groups such as Atomwaffen Division and Antipodean Resistance.
 Tim Heibach (aka Xav, aka Mathew Baston, aka Matty B) was a founding member of Antipodean Resistance, and other members included Jacob Hersant.